TinyCircuits/TinyCircuits-TinyShield-Audio-ASD2841/README.md

 # TinyCircuits TinyShield Audio Board
-# ASD2841 Rev4
+# ASD2841 Rev5

-These are the design files for the TinyCircuits ASD2841 Rev 4 PCB.
+The design files are locate under design_files/ for the TinyCircuits ASD2841 Rev 4 PCB.
 This is a TinyShield board (20mm x 27.14mm) that has audio circuit and a headset connector.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tiny-circuits.com/tiny-shield-audio.html
+For more infomation on this, check out the product page at TinyCircuits.com:  https://tinycircuits.com/collections/audio/products/audio-tinyshield

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0